FollyMaddy/Philips-P2000-Emulation/README.md

 Sadly the keys / (slash) and ? (question) don't work correctly.

+(Using the slash keys on Raspberry Pi OS will freeze the terminal !)

 The program echo's the output for debugging. (bash p2000-xdo.sh)

 To execute the output just do something like this :